tchoutri/pg-entity/README.md

 It aims to be a convenient middle-ground between rigid ORMs and hand-rolled SQL query strings.
 Here is its philosophy:

 * The serialisation/deserialisation part is left to the consumer, so you have to go with your own FromRow/ToRow instances.
-  You are encouraged to adopt data types that model your business, rather than restrict yourself with the limits of what a SQL schema can represent.
-Use a intermediate data access object (DAO) that can easily be serialised and deserialised to and from a SQL schema, to and from which you will morph your business data-types.
+  You are encouraged to adopt data types that model your business, rather than restrict yourself within the limits of what an SQL schema can represent.
+Use an intermediate Data Access Object (DAO) that can easily be serialised and deserialised to and from a SQL schema, to and from which you will morph your business data-types.
 * Escape hatches are provided at every level.
 The types that are manipulated are Query for which an `IsString` instance exists.
   Don't force yourself to use the higher-level API if the lower-level combinators work for you, and if those don't either, “Just Write SQL”™.